Police increase patrols after Sri Lanka explosions

 Nassau police have increased patrols around religious institutions and they will continue through Easter Sunday and Passover "in an abundance of caution," according to the statement.

+Suffolk police also said there are no specific threats in the county and they have increased patrols and are monitoring intelligence.

-Gov. Andrew M. Cuomo also directed State Police to increase patrols at houses of worship.
+Gov. Andrew M. Cuomo directed State Police to increase patrols at houses of worship.

 In New York City, Mayor Bill de Blasio offered solidarity with the country and the Sri Lankan community in the city.